boubacar-sow/cued-speech/README.md

 ### Command Line Interface

 The package provides a comprehensive command-line interface for both decoding and generating cued speech videos:

+Note: The models are designed for videos at 30 FPS.
+For best results, use input videos that are 30 FPS.

 #### Decoding (Cued Speech → Text)